FlipByBlink/PlainShogi/README.md

 Play shogi board with FaceTime.

-Use-case: \"\Play game with a friend\", \"Discuss shogi problem with many people\", etc.
+Use-case: "Play game with a friend", "Discuss shogi problem with many people", etc.

 ### Localization: All